Chart Color Schemes

 Kaleen was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Kaleen's population showed high cultural diversity, with 30.1% born overseas and 26.5% speaking a language other than English at home.
-Christianity was the predominant religion in Kaleen, accounting for 45.0% of its population.
-Buddhism, however, was more prevalent in Kaleen at 3.6%, compared to the Australian Capital Territory's average of 3.0%.
+Kaleen's population was found to be more culturally diverse than most local markets, with 30.1% born overseas and 26.5% speaking a language other than English at home.
+Christianity was the predominant religion in Kaleen, accounting for 45.0% of the population.
+Notably, Buddhism was overrepresented in Kaleen at 3.6%, compared to the Australian Capital Territory average of 3.0%.

 Frequently Asked Questions - Diversity